redis/redis-doc/topics/performance-on-cpu.md

 We assume beforehand you have:

 - Installed the perf tool on your system.
 Most Linux distributions will likely package this as a package related to the kernel.
-More information about the perf tool can be found at https://perf.wiki.kernel.org/.
+More information about the perf tool can be found at perf [wiki](https://perf.wiki.kernel.org/).

 - Followed the Install [bcc/BPF](https://github.com/iovisor/bcc/blob/master/INSTALL.md#installing-bcc) instructions to install bcc toolkit on your machine.